Dropout as a Regularizer of Interaction Effects: Experiments

-It has long been known that the effective size of neural networks increases over training epochs \cite{weigend1994overfitting}, and recent work has supported this view that randomly-initialized neural networks represent simple functions which are made more complex through training \cite{de2018deep,nakkiran2019sgd}.
-Thus, it makes sense that early stopping can be extremely helpful for selecting generalizable models \cite{caruana2001overfitting,prechelt1998early}.
+\paragraph{Early Stopping} The effective capacity of NNs increases during training \citep{weigend1994overfitting}, and recent work supports the view that randomly-initialized NNs start as simple functions that are made more complex through training \citep{de2018deep,nakkiran2019sgd,NIPS2018_8076}.
+Thus, it makes sense that early stopping can help select models that generalize well \citep{prechelt1998early,caruana2001overfitting}.
+To see how early stopping interplays with the Dropout-induced effective learning rates, we study the effects learned over the course of optimization.

-To answer the question of how early stopping interplays with the Dropout-induced effective learning rates, we study the learned effects over the course of optimization.
-We generate 1500 samples of 25 input features where $X_i \sim Unif(-1, 1)$ and the target is generated according to one of three settings: (1) only main effects: $Y \sim N(\sin(X_0) + \cos(X_1), \sigma^2)$, (2) only pair effects: $Y \sim N(\sin(X_0)\cos(X_1), \sigma^2)$, and (3) only three-way effects: $Y \sim$ $N(\sin(X_0)\cos(X_1)X_2, \sigma^2)$.
-We optimize neural networks with 3 hidden layers and ReLU nonlinearities and measure effect sizes as described in Sec.~\ref{sec:intx_nn:measuring}.
-As shown in Fig.~\ref{fig:dropout_over_epochs}, the models with low settings of Dropout tend to massively overfit the data due to a reliance on spurious high-order interaction effects.
-Since Dropout slows down the learning of these spurious high-order effects, early stopping is doubly effective in combination with Dropout.
+We generate 1500 samples of 25 input features where $X_i \sim \text{Unif}(-1, 1)$ and the target is generated according to one of three settings: (1) only main effects: $Y \sim \text{N}(\sin(X_0) + \cos(X_1), \sigma^2)$, (2) only pair effects: $Y \sim \text{N}(\sin(X_0)\cos(X_1), \sigma^2)$, and (3) only three-way effects: $Y \sim$ $\text{N}(\sin(X_0)\cos(X_1)X_2, \sigma^2)$.
+We optimize fully-connected NNs on these data and measure effect sizes as described in Sec.~\ref{sec:intx_nn:measuring}.
+Results are shown in Fig.~\ref{fig:dropout_over_epochs}.
+The key findings are: 1) the rightmost column shows that NNs with low rates of Dropout tend to massively overfit due to a reliance on high-order interactions; 2) the different levels of Dropout have different steady-state optima; 3) because Dropout slows the learning of high-order effects, early stopping is doubly effective in combination with Dropout.
+NNs tend to learn simple functions earlier (regardless of Dropout usage), and Dropout slows the learning of high-order interactions; these factors combine to reduce the complexity of the learned function under early stopping.